How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 fumigation tent

-Sometimes a few traps or bombs aren’t enough and the exterminators will need to resort to more drastic measures.
+Sometimes a few traps or bombs aren’t enough and more drastic pest control treatments are needed.

-For example, some pest scenarios (such as a bed bug infestation) may require the house to be tented, which means your entire home will be sealed in tarps.
-Inside, the exterminators can then use tactics such as fumigation (on a much larger scale) or heat treatments to completely eliminate the problem.
+For example, some pest scenarios (such as a bed bug infestation) may require the house to be tented,.
+This means your entire home will be sealed in tarps.
+Inside the tarp, the exterminators can then use tactics such as fumigation (on a much larger scale) or heat treatments to completely eliminate the problem.

-These methods not only involve a lot of time, but the equipment can be quite expensive to own or operate, and it’s not unusual for exterminators to rent the equipment as needed.
+These methods not only involve a lot of time, but the equipment can be quite expensive to own or operate.
+Thus, it’s not unusual for exterminators to rent the equipment as needed.

 Tenting is quite expensive and can cost $1 to $4 per square foot.
 While that doesn’t sound like much, consider the fact that a typical home can range in size from a paltry 800 to huge 5,000 (or more) square feet, with up to 1/3 of that space involving non-living areas (such as the physical structure).

 Most exterminators will price at 1,500 square feet as their median to include walls and other structures.
-Now, that $1 to $4 per square foot cost has turned into literally thousands of dollars, with most tented treatments ranging from $1,000 to $8,000 on top of the consultation and other fees.
+Now, that $1 to $4 per square foot cost has turned into literally thousands of dollars.
+Most tented treatments thus range from $1,000 to $8,000 on top of the consultation and other fees.

 #3 – Initial Consultation

 You might be surprised to find out that an initial consultation fee isn’t always required.
-In fact, some pest control companies offer a free consultation, while others will waive the consultation fee if you decide to accept the treatment plan they suggest.
+In fact, some pest control companies offer a free consultation.
+Others will waive the consultation fee if you decide to accept the treatment plan they suggest.

 Consultations tend to include a basic inspection, as well as providing options for treatment or mitigation.
 However, in some cases, the initial consultation may involve the actual removal of a single pest and end up being the only visit required.